Quick Start

 - Generates a strong random

-SECRET_KEYand writes.env. - Creates
+regenerate it). - Creates

 data/,logs/, etc. - Builds a Python venv and runs

-pip install -e. - Initializes the SQLite database and seeds your admin user.
+pip install -e .. - Initializes the SQLite database and seeds your admin user.

 Re-running the wizard